sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatDaysCernay2012.md

 * Refactoring of the combinatorics infrastructure (factories, Cythonizing partitions, compositions...)

-* Refactoring of sage.combinat.words and creation of a tiling class (`LanguageAndTiling <http://wiki.sagemath.org/LanguagesAndTilings>`_)
+* Refactoring of sage.combinat.words and creation of a tiling class (`LanguagesAndTilings <http://wiki.sagemath.org/LanguagesAndTilings>`_)

 * Cythonization of many iterators